hhhkain/the_arcanet/README.md

 # the_arcanet
-A more advanced rpg inspired by cryptomancer
+An advanced rpg inspired by cryptomancer, owasp, and compTIA